 I saw many interesting places and things during my weeks of travel.
 But over all hung a big cloud of sadness, for I realised as I never did before how utterly the world has forgotten Jesus except to hate and outrage Him, the fearful, heart-rending amount of sin visible on all sides, and the vast work for souls that lies before us priests.
 My feelings at times are more than I can describe.
 The longing to make up to our dear Lord for all He is suffering is overwhelming, and I ask Him, since somehow my own heart seems indifferent to His pleading, to give me the power to do much and very much to console Him.

-COMMENT: Today is the feast of Our Lady of Fatima and the 100th anniversary of the first apparition of Mary at Fatima.
+COMMENT: Today is the feast of Our Lady of Fatima.
 We are not obliged to believe in the authenticity of apparitions.
 However, the Church has approved of the Fatima apparitions; the remarkable miracle of October 1917 testifies to its authenticity, and the popes since then have shown a special interest in them.
-Pope John Paul was shot on this day 36 years ago, and attributed his miraculous survival to Mary’s intercession – he even had the assassin’s bullet placed in the crown of the statue of Our Lady in Fatima.
+Pope John Paul was shot on this day 39 years ago, and attributed his miraculous survival to Mary’s intercession – he even had the assassin’s bullet placed in the crown of the statue of Our Lady in Fatima.
 Pope Benedict visited Fatima and spoke of how the message of the apparitions is still of relevance for us today.
-And Pope Francis is in Fatima today canonising the two shepherd children Francisco and Jacinta Marto.
+And Pope Francis canonised the two shepherd children Francisco and Jacinta Marto in Fatima in 2017.

 Truly there is an even greater need for penance and reparation now than there was in 1917.
 Yet there is always hope and mercy and God’s grace to help us get back on the right track.
 So while we have much to be sorrowful for, we also have much to be thankful for.
 Jesus promised that the gates of Hell would not withstand against the Church, and at Fatima Mary promised that her Immaculate Heart would triumph…